-- Class IA drugs are called membrane stabilising agents which decrease excitability of the heart cells.
-The action potential is lengthened by class IA agents.
-Disopyramide is still used for some forms of AF. - Class IB drugs are not commonly used in AF, because they are rarely effective.
-They lengthen the duration of the action potential, thus decreasing the heart rate.
+- Class IA drugs are called membrane stabilizing agents which decrease excitability of the heart cells.
+The action potential is lengthened by class IA agents. - Class IB drugs are not commonly used in AF, because they are rarely effective.
+They lengthen the duration of the action potential, thus, decreasing the heart rate.